concretesolutions/kappuccino/README.md

 ```
 This is just to check a simple login screen, and we are not even considering that we may need to scroll to one of these views,
 due to small screens support.

-With scroll, our test will be something like that:
+With scroll, our test will be something like this:

 ``` kotlin
 @Test fun loginFieldsAreVisible() {